JoaoVitorPimenta/DrainageBasinGeomorphology/README.md

 **Channel network** - Vector layer containing the drainage network of the drainage basins.

+**Distance limit for connecting channels** - This is the maximum distance to join channels that are not fully connected to correct possible faults in the drainage network.

 **DEM** - Digital Elevation Model in the area of the drainage basins.

 **Output:**